stomperusa/boundingbox/README.md

     #> 1   SW1.png      0     9     122      110    286    320      Waltz yellow
     #> 2   SW1.png    157   123     284      245    286    320       Skip    red

-Note with both functions it is possible to output just the data frame with bounding box coordinates and not the output images by using the default **outpics = F** setting.
-You can separately produce the image files by feeding a data frame with bounding box coordinates to the **createBox** function.
+Note with both functions it is possible to output just the data frame with bounding box coordinates and not the output images by using the default **outbox = F** setting.
+You can separately produce the image files by feeding a data frame with bounding box coordinates to the **outBox** function.